ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 You need to install the Identiv SPR332 V2 smart card reader driver on your local workstation.
 Currently, only Red Hat Enterprise Linux&reg; 8.0.0 is supported.

 You need to take the [smart card considerations](/docs/hs-crypto?topic=hs-crypto-define-smart-card-security-policy) into account when you plan your security policy for your workstation and smart card readers.
-Otherwise, your smart cards might be exposed to [some vulnerabilities](/docs/hs-crypto?topic=hs-crypto-define-smart-card-security-policy#smart-card-vulnerabilities).
 {: note}

 <!--